YangYaohong1/YangYaohong1.github.io/research.md

     image:
       src: /assets/img/work/sand.png
       alt: sand
     description: Our motivating example is the <a href="https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data"> Beijing Air Quality data</a>.
-It contains hourly air pollutants data from 12 nationally controlled air-quality monitoring sites in Beijing from March 1, 2013 to February 28, 2017 and includes the measurements as a 24 * 6 matrix-valued predictor, which is the daily observation
+It contains hourly air pollutants data from 12 nationally controlled air-quality monitoring sites in Beijing from March 1, 2013 to February 28, 2017 and includes the measurements as a 24 * 6 matrix-valued predictor, which is the daily observation (24 hourly measurements) of eight variables, SO3, NO2, CO, O3, TEMP (temperature), PRES (pressure), DEWP (dew point temperature) and WSPM (wind speed).
+The response is the daily aggregated count of PM2.5.
+Based on both data distribution feature and online updating characteristics over time, we respectively conducted research on distributed matrix regression and online update matrix regression.
+Both works do not require communicaiton/storage of original data but only some summary statistics.
   - title: My Interest 3
     image:
       src: /assets/img/work/sand.png